The best way to maintain and standardize the quality of your website's content is to design and implement a content management workflow.

 Upon receiving notification that a post is ready to be reviewed, the editor will review, make changes and add comments.
 Then the editor hits the "Request Approval" button that sends it over to the approver, or senior editor.

-You may find, for example, that the approver within the workflow doesn't have permissions to view comments from the editor, and you make the appropriate changes accordingly.
+You may find, for example, that the approver within the workflow doesn't have permission to view comments from the editor, and you make the appropriate changes accordingly.

 Introduce Content Guidelines